-Minnesota Power has also entered into the following PSAs for the sale of capacity and energy as ofDecember 31, 2019:
+Minnesota Power has also entered into the following long-term PSAs for the sale of capacity and energy as of December 31, 2020:

-Counterparty Quantity Product Commencement Expiration Pricing PSAs Basin PSA 1 100 MW Capacity / Energy May 2010 April 2020 (a) PSA 2 (b) Capacity June 2022 May 2025 Fixed PSA 3 100 MW Capacity June 2025 May 2028 Fixed Minnkota Power (c) Capacity / Energy June 2014 December 2026 (c) Oconto Electric Cooperative 25 MW Capacity / Energy January 2019 May 2026 Fixed Silver Bay Power (d) Energy January 2017 December 2031 (e)
+Counterparty Quantity Product Commencement Expiration Pricing PSAs Basin PSA 1 (a) Capacity June 2022 May 2025 Fixed PSA 2 100 MW Capacity June 2025 May 2028 Fixed Great River Energy 100 MW Capacity June 2022 May 2025 Fixed Minnkota Power (b) Capacity / Energy June 2014 December 2026 (b) Oconto Electric Cooperative 25 MW Capacity / Energy January 2019 May 2026 Fixed Silver Bay Power (c) Energy January 2017 December 2031 (d)

+(a) The agreement provides for 75 MW of capacity from June 1, 2022, through May 31, 2023, and increases to 125 MW of capacity from June 1, 2023, through May 31, 2025.

+(b) The capacity price was adjusted annually until 2020 by the change in a governmental inflationary index.
+The energy price is based on a formula that includes an annual fixed component adjusted for the change in a governmental inflationary index and a natural gas index, as well as market prices.

+(c) The PPAs provide for the purchase of all output from the 50 MW Oliver Wind I and 48 MW Oliver Wind II wind energy facilities.

-- (a) The capacity charge is based on a fixed monthly schedule with a minimum annual escalation provision.
-The energy charge is based on a fixed monthly schedule and provides for annual escalation based on the cost of fuel.
-The agreement also allows Minnesota Power to recover a pro rata share of increased costs related to emissions that occur during the last five years of the contract. - (b) The agreement provides for 75 MW of capacity from June 1, 2022, through May 31, 2023, and increases to 125 MW of capacity from June 1, 2023, through May 31, 2025. - (c) Minnesota Power is selling a portion of its entitlement from Square Butte to Minnkota Power, resulting in Minnkota Power's net entitlement increasing and Minnesota Power's net entitlement decreasing until Minnesota Power's share is eliminated at the end of 2025.
-Of Minnesota Power's 50 percent output entitlement, it sold to Minnkota Power approximately 28 percent in 2019 (28 percent in 2018 and in 2017).
-(See Square Butte PPA.) - (d) Silver Bay Power supplies approximately 90 MW of load to Northshore Mining, an affiliate of Silver Bay Power, which has been served predominately through self-generation by Silver Bay Power.
+(b) Minnesota Power is selling a portion of its entitlement from Square Butte to Minnkota Power, resulting in Minnkota Power's net entitlement increasing and Minnesota Power's net entitlement decreasing until Minnesota Power's share is eliminated at the end of 2025.
+Of Minnesota Power's 50 percent output entitlement, it sold to Minnkota Power approximately 28 percent in 2020 (28 percent in 2019 and in 2018).
+(See Square Butte PPA.)

+(c) Silver Bay Power supplies approximately 90 MW of load to Northshore Mining, an affiliate of Silver Bay Power, which has been served predominately through self-generation by Silver Bay Power.
 Minnesota Power supplied Silver Bay Power with at least 50 MW of energy and Silver Bay Power had the option to purchase additional energy from Minnesota Power as it transitioned away from self-generation.
-In the third quarter of 2019, Silver Bay Power ceased self-generation and Minnesota Power began supplying the full energy requirements for Silver Bay Power. - (e) The energy pricing was fixed through 2019 with pricing in later years escalating at a fixed rate annually and adjusted for changes in a natural gas index.
+In the third quarter of 2019, Silver Bay Power ceased self-generation and Minnesota Power began supplying the full energy requirements for Silver Bay Power.

+(d) The energy pricing escalates at a fixed rate annually and is adjusted for changes in a natural gas index.

+NOTE 8.
+COMMITMENTS, GUARANTEES AND CONTINGENCIES (Continued)